codatio/codat-docs/docs/integrations/accounting/xero/accounting-xero-app-partner-guidance.md

 ### Commercial Agreement for Payments App Partners

 Xero requires a commercial agreement in order for you to become a Xero App Partner for payments.
 When you're ready to apply for Xero App Partnership, please contact your Codat account team and we will connect you with a relevant contact at Xero.
 The commercial terms of this agreement are between you and Xero.
 Codat is not involved in the negotiation of that commercial agreement.

-When you're ready to apply for Xero App Partnership please contact your Codat account team and we'll connect you with a relevant contact at Xero.

 ### Certification Checkpoints for Payments App Partners